isaiasmendesoliveira/moodle-local_activitydatestatus/README.md

 ## Compatibility

-The public 1.0.0 release declares support for Moodle **4.5 through 5.2**.
-GitHub Actions is configured to validate supported branches with Moodle Plugin CI.
+The public 1.0.0 release supports Moodle **4.5 through 5.2**.
+GitHub Actions validates supported branches with Moodle Plugin CI.

 The plugin works with activities and resources that expose dates through Moodle's `core\\activity_dates` API.
 If a module does not expose activity dates, the plugin displays nothing for that module.

 ## Accessibility

-- Status is always communicated with text, not colour alone.
+- Status is always communicated with text, not color alone.
 - Icons are decorative and hidden from assistive technologies.
-- Bootstrap semantic colours are used consistently.
+- Bootstrap semantic colors are used consistently.
 - Moodle/theme typography is inherited rather than replaced.

 ## Privacy